21prompts/holler/PROMPTS.md

 - The "Start" modal should be dismissed when the user presses "Enter" after login and audio context is started.
 - Pressing "Spacebar" on the PTT button should start recording audio and continue recording while the button is pressed.
 Release the button to send the audio to server.
 - Ensure tab navigation is possible and focus is visible on the focused element.

+## Prompt 21

+The PTT button records audio and transmits, but does not animate the push-down on mobile or when using keyboard, let's fix that.